 - GW's Neuroradiology, Interventional Radiology and Pediatric Radiology fellowships are ACGME-accredited.

 How do the residents perform on the American Board of Radiology exam?

 - GW residents perform exceptionally well the board examination.
 All of our residents have passed the new boards since its inception a few years ago.

 What percent of your residents go on to fellowships?

-- Over the last five years, 98 percent of our residents have chosen to pursue fellowships, generally getting their first or second choice.
+- All of our resident choose to pursue fellowships, generally getting their first or second choice.

 How is physics taught?

-- While there are many ongoing lectures, the bulk of the physics teaching occurs in the summer months to introduce the new residents to radiology physics and to prepare the second and third year residents preparing for the ABR exam.
-Several special multi-hour sessions are planned in the areas of general radiographic physics, CT physics, MRI physics, nuclear medicine camera technology and artifacts, isotopes, radiobiology, and regulations such as MQSA.
+- While some physics is integrated into lectures and discussions at the workstations, formal radiology physics teaching occurs in the late winter and spring prior to the ARB board exam.
+Several special multi-hour sessions are planned in the areas of general radiographic, CT, MRI physics, nuclear medicine and ultrasound physcis, including reivew of artifacts, isotopes, radiobiology, and regulations such as MQSA.
 The lectures are taught by a combination of Ph.D.'s and clinical faculty with experience in these areas.

 How is call distributed?

 - We use a night float system with different residents taking weekend day and weekend night call.
 The senior residents take some back up short call also.
 The residents take approximately 12 to 13 weeks of night call during their residency, with approximately 6-7 weeks during their second year, with the remainder spread between the 3rd and 4th years.
 The department is in compliance with the ACGME and institutional work hour rules, and these are regularly tracked by the department and the GME office at GW.